cam-carter/two-factor-auth-phx/draft.md

 one_time_pass = :pot.hotp(token, _number_of_trials = 1)
 ```

 This code is going to come in handy later, so we'll want to hold on to it.
 We're creating a token with the `:crypto` application which provides an API to cryptographic functions in Erlang.
-The we're using that token to generate a one time password that can only be used -- well -- once.
+Then we're using that token to generate a one time password that can only be used...
+You, guessed it: once.

 ## Add a flag to the User?
 Add a flag to the User.

-To get things poppin' off we're gonna wanna add a boolean flag to our `User` schema module and `:users` tabel.
+To get things poppin' off we're going to want to add a boolean flag to our `User` schema module and `:users` tabel.
 We can do that by generating a new Ecto migration.

 ```
 mix ecto.gen.migration add_has_2fa_to_users